-Information on the specific courses deemed necessary to sit for the comprehensive exam for each of the degree programs (and their respective tracks) is described in the Master's Student Handbook, which is distributed by the department at new student orientation.
+Information on the specific courses deemed necessary to sit for the comprehensive exam for each of the degree programs (and their respective tracks) is described in the Master's Student Handbook, which is available online to all students.
 Students must complete these courses before they are eligible to apply for the comprehensive exam.
 Students are not permitted to take the exam prior to completion of these courses.